The History and Development of Customized Corporate Training

 Throughout the 1980s and ‘90s corporate learning became more computerized thanks to technological advances.
 By the mid-1990s blended learning really began to take-off when companies invested resources into classroom and computer-based learning.
 As a result, the term “eLearning” made its way into our vernacular by 2004.
 By the end of the first decade of the2000s, “mobile learning” gained traction in the custom training world.

 That brief overview brings us to where we currently are today.
-In the next section, we’ll cover the basic training models currently in use.
+In the next section, we’ll cover the basic types of training methods currently in use.

 Different Corporate Training Models